-It's no secret that newspapers are in big trouble and have been for a decade, and the Columbia Journalism Review reports that a merger could buy the resulting behemoth company—which would own 265 dailies with a combined circulation of 8.7 million—a few years to figure out how to make their digital operations profitable.
-The best-case scenario is readers don't notice a difference.
+It’s no secret that newspapers are in big trouble and have been for the past decade, and the Columbia Journalism Review reports that a merger could buy the resulting behemoth—which would own 265 dailies with a combined circulation of 8.7 million—a few years to figure out how to make its digital operations profitable.
+The best-case scenario is readers don’t notice a difference.

 Until we know more, at least, it’s perhaps most useful to think of the prospective deal as another worrying symptom of an industry in an increasingly dire state.
 Readers of the combined company’s papers might not notice any difference, because vaulting editorial ambition is not really the point.
 “This isn’t about building a digital news juggernaut ready and eager to blaze a new chapter in American journalism… Simply put, these companies’ leaders think a megamerger buys two or three years—‘until we figure it out,’” the “it” here being how to profit off of digital, [Nieman Lab’s Ken] Doctor writes.